-&lt;sup>306 42 U.S.C. § 503(a)(1).
-States are required to act in a manner that comports with the Social Security Act.
-See, e.g., Islam v.
-Cuomo, 475 F. Supp.
-3d 144, 156 (ED.N.Y.
-2020); Wilkinson v.
-Abrams, 81 F.R.D.
-52, 57 (E.D.
-Pa.
-1978).
-N.Y.
+308 N.Y.
 Lab.
 Law § 596(1).

 Claimants seeking to establish eligibility for unemployment insurance in New York State must establish either a "valid original claim" or an "alternate condition."
-A "valid original claim" is previously established benefit year, if any, has passed; and 4) the claimant has been paid by employers liable for contributions or for payments in lieu of contributions.
+A "valid original claim" may be established by showing that: 1) the claimant is able to and available for work; 2) the claimant is not subject to disqualification or suspension; 3) the claimant's previously established benefit year, if any, has passed; and 4) the claimant has been paid by employers liable for contributions or for payments in lieu of contributions.
 N.Y.
 Lab.
 Law § 527.
-However, workers are not "eligible for employment" where the claimant lost employment due to disqualifying using that base period may still qualify under an "alternate condition" so long as they meet the first three qualifications of the "basic condition."
-Successful claimants unemployment insurance eligibility use the four most recent calendar quarters to establish eligibility, rather than the earliest four of the most recent five calendar quarters under the "basic condition" path to eligibility unemployment without good cause of if they have been fired due to misconduct.
+However, workers are not "eligible for employment" where the claimant lost employment due to disqualifying misconduct during at least two calendar quarters of the base period.
+Id.
+Claimants who cannot file a "valid original claim" due to their failure to establish eligibility using that base period may still qualify under an "alternate condition" so long as they meet the first three qualifications of the "basic condition."
+Successful claimants pursuing the "alternate condition" path to unemployment insurance eligibility use the four most recent calendar quarters to establish eligibility, rather than the earliest four of the most recent five calendar quarters under the "basic condition" path to eligibility.
 N.Y.
 Lab.
+Law § 527(2).
+Claimants are not eligible for unemployment insurance benefits if they quit or refuse employment without good cause of if they have been fired due to misconduct.
+N.Y.
+Lab.
 Law § 593.
-However, workers remain eligible for unemployment is state employment if they quit for a "compelling reason" such as the illness or disability of a family member, domestic violence, or need to provide childcare to one's childcare to one's childcare to one's childcare to a "593.
+However, workers remain eligible for unemployment if they quit or a "compelling reason" such as the illness or disability of a family member, domestic violence, or need to provide childcare to one's child.
+N.Y.
+Lab.
+Law § 593(b).

+302 D C.F.R. § 640.3(a).

-&lt;sup>409 20 C.F.R. § 640.3(a).
+302 D C.F.R. § 640.3(a).

-20 C.F.R. § Pt.
+301 D C.F.R. § Pt.
 602, App.
 A, § 6013(A).

-Id.
+311 Id.
 The state agency can initiate discovery of necessary information, obtain information from the worker, the employer, or other sources.
 Id.

 To facilitate workers' access to unemployment insurance benefits, employers are required to pay into the state unemployment insurance fund and "keep a true and accurate record" of both each person employed and the amount paid in remuneration.
+313

 After a claim is filed, NYSDOL provides claimants with a Monetary Benefit Determination ("MBD"), which shows the claimant's base period and the employers and wages used to determine if the claimant has enough earnings to establish a claim.
-If the claimant qualifies, the MBD shows the weekly benefit rate.
-Claimants who receive a MBD with incorrect wages or missing employment can file a Request for Reconsideration form, located on the NYSDOL website or in the Claimant Handbook.
-Claimants can submit the Request for Reconsideration via fax, mail, or through a virtual messaging system with the claimant's online account.
+314 If the claimant qualifies, the MBD shows the weekly benefit rate.
+315 Claimants who receive a MBD with incorrect wages or missing employment can file a Request for Reconsideration form, located on the NYSDOL website or in the Claimant Handbook.316 Claimants can submit the Request for Reconsideration via fax, mail, or through a virtual messaging system with the claimant's online account.
+317

 Workers are owed a presumption of eligibility for unemployment benefits, and "[i]n the absence of credible, sufficient evidence that a denial of benefits is appropriate, prompt payment of benefits claimed is [their] highest priority."
+318

 If a claimant is denied UI and wants to challenge the MBD, the burden shifts to the claimant to request reconsideration and a hearing.
-A claimant or employer may appeal any adverse decision to the New York State Unemployment Insurance Appeals Board by filing notice of appeal within twenty days of the decision, and then in state court.
+319 A claimant or employer may appeal any adverse decision to the New York State Unemployment Insurance Appeals Board by filing notice of appeal within twenty days of the decision, and then in state court.